 Hollaback shows Ciarra in her creative process combined with her activist mindset.
 It follows her through the process of creating a song criticizing the way the hip-hop scene portrays women.

 About the Filmmaker

-Emilia Wieding has started her career as a journalist at the music university in Karlsruhe, Germany.
-She started with filming portraits about musician and conducting interviews.
-Soon, she discovered that there were more important topics that interested her as a journalist.
-That’s how she started giving a voice to people who were suffering under injustice.
+Emilia Wieding started her career as a journalist at the Music University in Karlsruhe, Germany.
+She started with filming portraits about musicians and conducting interviews.
+She soon discovered that there were more important topics that interested her as a journalist and that was how she started giving a voice to people suffering under injustice.

 I have always loved hip-hop.
 It was the beat, the flow, the way it made me feel when I listened to rap.
-But as I got older (and my English got better) I started to understand what some lyrics were about.
-I found myself in a conflict of my favourite music but also my passion for women rights.
-And then I’ve found QueenJo on Instagram – a feminist rapper.
+But as I got older – (and my English got better) – I started to understand what some lyrics were about.
+I found myself in a conflict of my favourite music but also my passion for women’s rights.
+And then I found QueenJo on Instagram – a feminist rapper.
 I thought it was too contradicting.
-That’s when I decided to make a portrait about this rapper from Philly.
-Ciarra Lambert.
+That’s when I decided to make a portrait about this rapper from Philly, Ciarra Lambert.